wtmayes/down_w_odb/README.md

   - Check whether the BIOS requires an upgrade,
   -	Check if the SealingTech serial number, Asset tag, and FGGA Army brand has been applied
   -	Check to see if all the drives and memory for each node is seen by BIOS
-  -	Then incrementally standardizes the BIOS configs thru 3 reboots— o	1)sets the node to defaults, o	2)enables PXE, SR-IOV, PCIe and custom CPU settings, o	3) sets boot order
+  -	Then incrementally standardizes the BIOS configs thru 3 reboots

+    o	1) sets the node to defaults, o	2) enables PXE, SR-IOV, PCIe and custom CPU settings, o	3) sets boot order

  The role is agnostic as to